saltyorg/docs/docs/saltbox/install/install.md

 ## Rclone
 Saltbox assumes an rclone remote pointed at your google storage named `google` [as shown in the settings.yml above].

+There is nothing special about saltbox's implementation of this setup, aside from its opinions about the media paths.

 You may already have this remote configured or know how to do it if you are coming from a similar setup like Cloudbox or PlexGuide.

+If you are coming from Cloudbox, you can and should use your existing rclone setup rather than going through the setup again.

-If not, the process is documented [here](../../reference/rclone.md).
+If you are starting from scratch, the process is documented [here](../../reference/rclone.md).

 ## Install Saltbox